Prime Interest Rate in Canada

 - Several first-time home buyer incentives are available to help you save money on your first home purchase.

-On June 5th, the Bank of Canada (BoC) reduced Canada’s overnight policy rate to
+On April 16, the Bank of Canada (BoC) held Canada’s overnight policy rate at

-Bond markets are pricing another 59% chance of a 25 basis point (0.25%) rate cut at the Bank of Canada’s policy rate announcement on July 24th.
-By the September 4th policy rate announcement, the likelihood of a rate cut will change to a 48% chance of a 50 basis point (0.25%) cut.
+Bond futures markets are now pricing another 55% probability of no change and a 45% probability of a 25 basis point (0.25%) rate cut at the Bank of Canada’s policy rate announcement on June 4.
+By the July 30 policy interest rate announcement, the likelihood of a rate cut will change to a 46% chance of a 25 basis point (0.25%) cut.

 What is the Prime Interest Rate?

-The prime rate is what Canada’s major banks and lenders use for benchmarks on their variable-rate loans, lines of credit and variable-rate mortgages.
+Canada’s banks and lenders use the prime rate as a benchmark for their variable-rate loans, lines of credit, and mortgages.
 A variable rate floats with the prime rate, unlike a fixed rate that remains the same throughout a loan’s term.
-As the prime rate fluctuates, the interest rate charged on variable interest products changes in tandem with the lender’s prime.
+As the prime rate fluctuates, the interest rate charged on variable interest products changes with the lender’s prime.

-Important: Although the prime rate and Bank of Canada (BoC) policy interest rates are not the same, every lender’s prime rate is heavily influenced by the BoC policy rate.
+Important: Although the prime rate and Bank of Canada (BoC) policy interest rates differ, every lender’s prime rate is heavily influenced by the BoC policy rate.

 *Most Recent Prime Rate Shown